DanielJWood/danieljwood.github.io/_includes/resume.md

 ###### Washington, D.C. | 2019 – present

-* Pitch and report stories, TKTK
+* Pitch and report stories for NPR.org, NPR's podcasts and newsmagazines.
-* Design, build TKTK cartography
-* TKTK building custom software, etc.
+* Work with reporters across the newsroom to build immersive scrolly features with custom maps, graphics and visuals.
+* Respond to global breaking news events with quick-turn analysis and maps.
+* Cultivate sources with access to high-value data, for rapid response to breaking news.
+* Build internal software and modify open-source software to streamline cartography and graphics workflows.

 ### Data Visualization Specialist, The Urban Institute